FnrDev/social-backend/README.md

 - **Zod Validations**: Employs Zod for input validations, ensuring that incoming data adheres to defined schemas, enhancing security and data integrity.

+- **AWS S3 Integration**: Supports image posts by leveraging AWS S3 for efficient storage and retrieval of images.

 ## Getting Started 🚦

 ### Prerequisites